 - Raises reading comprehension for all students, no matter their ability

 - Provides access and engagement

 - Asynchronous Lessons: Lessons are prerecorded and students are able to watch the lessons at a time that works best for them.
 Engagement occurs through assignments and discussion groups.
-An example of pre-recorded read-aloud lessons for the Unit Maniac Magee will be available to view through August 31st.

 - Synchronous Lessons: Lessons are conducted live over a virtual platform.
 Students become engaged in the lesson through live discussion, follow up discussion groups, and assignments.

 “I pre-record my lessons and post these videos to our Google classroom.
 My students can watch the lesson when their schedule allows.
 After they watch the video, they complete the assignment and post it.
 We have been doing this for a while now and it seems to work well for families.” ~Amanda Tormon, 6th Grade Teacher, Everett, WA

 (If you are recording read-aloud lessons and making them available for students to view, please check publisher copyright guidelines for the novels before posting video links publicly.)

 Read-aloud instruction will be modified from the traditional scope and sequence to accommodate online learning and the shortened school day and week.